OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Common large IT shops have multiple Data Centers (DCs), each one of them consisting of several physical Clusters of infrastructure resources (hosts, networks and storage).
 These Clusters could present different architectures and software/hardware execution environments to fulfill the needs of different workload profiles.
 Moreover, many organizations have access to external public clouds to build hybrid cloud scenarios where the private capacity of the Data Centers is supplemented with resources from external clouds to address peaks of demand.
 Sysadmins need a single comprehensive framework to dynamically allocate all these available resources to the multiple groups of users.

-For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement for cloudbursting with a public cloud provider, such as Amazon.
+For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement for cloudbursting with a public cloud provider, such as Amazon, SoftLayer and/or Azure.
 Each Data Center runs its own full OpenNebula deployment.
 Multiple OpenNebula installations can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across Data Centers.

 |vDC Resources|